Following an agreement with Iran, Trump aims to end the war in Ukraine: what about Cuba?

 While Trump's diplomacy progresses on other fronts, Cuba is experiencing a crisis of historic proportions.

-The capture of Nicolás Maduro on January 3 cut between 26,000 and 70,000 daily barrels of Venezuelan crude oil —80-90% of Cuban imports— resulting in endless blackouts and a generation deficit that has exceeded a record 2,100 megawatts.
+The capture of Nicolás Maduro on January 3 cut between 26,000 and 70,000 barrels of Venezuelan crude oil per day — 80-90% of Cuban imports — resulting in endless blackouts and a generation deficit that has reached a record of over 2,100 megawatts.

-On May 28, Axios revealed that the administration is preparing for a potential collapse of the regime "as soon as this summer", and Southern Command has conducted simulation exercises for disturbance scenarios.
+On May 28, Axios revealed that the administration is preparing for a possible collapse of the regime "as soon as this summer", and Southern Command has conducted simulation exercises for potential unrest scenarios.

 However, while Trump negotiates peace for Ukraine, Cubans continue to wait.